 Ideal Use: Rock gardens, dry areas, and slopes

-Ice plant (Delosperma cooperi) is another low-growing, succulent ground cover that is well-known for its dazzling, daisy-like flowers in shades of pink, purple, and yellow.
+Ice plant (Delosperma cooperi) is another low-growing, succulent option that is well-known for its dazzling, daisy-like flowers in shades of pink, purple, and yellow.
 It’s drought-resistant and thrives in hot, sunny conditions, making it perfect for dry, sunny gardens.

 Best Conditions: Full sun, well-drained soil